kenji-yt/snake-GENESPACE/README.md

 ## Usage

-- Install snakemake via conda.\n
+- Install snakemake via conda.
-- git clone snake-GENESPACE.\n
+- git clone snake-GENESPACE.
-- format input directory.\n
+- format input directory.
-- modify config file.\n
+- modify config file.
-- run\n
+- run (Do not be alarmed if the messages printed to the terminal are confusing.
+This is normal since multiple processes print out at the same time.
+If you want to know what happened check out the log files in the log directory within your specified output directory).

 # TODO